Exploration of Mars: NASA

 On August 28, 2015, NASA funded a year-long simulation to study the effects of a year-long Mars mission on six scientists.
 The scientists lived in a biodome on a Mauna Loa mountain in Hawaii with limited connection to the outside world and were only allowed outside if they were wearing spacesuits.

 NASA's human Mars exploration plans have evolved through the NASA Mars Design Reference Missions, a series of design studies for human exploration of Mars.

 In 2017, the focus of NASA shifted to a return to the Moon by 2024 with the Artemis program, a flight to Mars could follow after this project.

 SpaceX

 The long-term goal of the private corporation SpaceX is the establishment of routine flights to Mars to enable colonization.
 To this end, the company is developing Starship, a spacecraft capable of crew transportation to Mars and other celestial bodies, along with its booster Super Heavy.
-In 2017 SpaceX announced plans to send two uncrewed Starships to Mars by 2022, followed by two more uncrewed flights and two crewed flights in 2024.
-Starship is planned to have a payload of at least 100 tonnes.
-Starship is designed to use a combination of aerobraking and propulsive descent, utilizing fuel produced from a Mars (in situ resource utilization) facility.
-As of mid 2021, the Starship development program has seen successful testing of several Starship prototypes.
+In 2016 SpaceX announced plans to send two uncrewed Starships to Mars by 2022, followed by two more uncrewed flights and two crewed flights in 2024.
+SpaceX is currently targeting the first uncrewed launches NET 2026, with the first crewed flights happening NET 2028.

+Starship is planned to have a payload of at least 100 tonnes and is designed to use a combination of aerobraking and propulsive descent, using fuel produced from a Mars (in situ resource utilization) facility.
+As of 2024, the Starship development program has seen multiple integrated test flights and is progressing towards full reusability.
+SpaceX's plans involve the mass manufacturing of Starship and initially sustained by resupply from Earth, and in situ resource utilization on Mars, until the Mars colony reaches full self sustainability.
+Any future human mission to Mars will likely take place within the optimal Mars launch window, which occurs every 26 months.